Best travel insurance for travellers.

 World Nomads

-Two tiers (Standard and Explorer) and a published list of 250+ covered activities: scuba, trekking above 4,500m, skiing off-piste, motorbiking with the right licence.
-That activity list is why adventure travellers keep coming back.
+The adventure specialist: a published list of 250+ covered activities (scuba, trekking above 4,500m, off-piste skiing, motorbiking with the right licence) is why adventure travellers keep coming back.
+Buyable from most countries, even mid-trip.

 • One of the widest published activity lists in travel insurance